christopher-besch/homepage/src/articles/maki_01/maki_01.md

         vec3 {+1.0f, -1.0f, +0.0f},  // bottom right
         vec3 {-1.0f, +1.0f, +0.0f},  // top    left
         vec3 {+1.0f, +1.0f, +0.0f}}; // top    right
     ...
     static constexpr const char* type_name {"Quadrilateral"};
 };
 ```
+The `render` flag, set to `false`, excludes the atom from the being-rendered-club.

+Because Maki allows the user to *jump in time*, it needs to keep track of each and every frame.
+The simplest way of implementing this is to store all atoms for each frame.
+This results in a multitude of problems:

+1. This way of storing atoms requires a huge (possibly) two-dimensional array, which can quickly drain all available memory.
+2. When the user changes an atom at any frame, all representations of that atom after this frame have to be changed too.
+3. A wait instruction, which simply leaves the scene as is, would consume as much memory as any other instruction.
+   More frames always mean more memory being consumed, no matter how much is actually happening in them.
+4. Adding a new atom means adding it to all frames.

-## `AtomDiff`
+## Difference array
-`AtomDiff`s are immutable (always declared `const`).
+To solve these problems I'm using a difference array.
+This difference array can be seen as the numerical derivative of the original array;
+instead of storing all atoms for every frame, I'm only storing how the atoms change from frame to frame.
-They define how an atom has to be altered to cross a frame-border (from one frame to the next, or back from the next to the current).
+`AtomDiff`s define how an atom has to be altered to cross a frame-border (from one frame to the next, or back from the next to the current).
+Anything from moving the atom, applying a linear transformation, changing the color or just changing the `render` flag.

 This functionality is implemented in the `apply` and `reverse` member functions.
 These take an atom and apply (or reverse) the changes this `AtomDiff` represents.
 Their `m_id` member variable can be used to determine the `Atom` any `AtomDiff` should be used for.

-Templating is used to accept any type of `Atom`.
 ```cpp
 template<typename AtomType>
 class ToggleRenderDiff: public AtomDiff<AtomType> {